pleasenophp/mindi/README.md

 NuGet package is not available yet.
 You can build from source.

-To use with Unity 5 or 2017: git checkout unity5
-To use with Unity 4: git checkout unity4
+To use with Unity 5 or 2017: **git checkout unity5** To use with Unity 4: **git checkout unity4**

-**Copy UnityEngine.dll from your Unity installation into lib folder.**
+**Before building you have to manually copy UnityEngine.dll from your Unity installation into lib folder.**

 The solution file is in the **solution** folder.
 You can use VS or Rider IDE to build.
 You can use Unix shell or cygwin to run Makefile commands:

 cd solution

-To restore packages: make restore
+To restore packages: *make restore*
-To build: make build
+To build with xbuild: *make build*
-To run tests: make test
+To run tests: *make test*

-See solution/deploy.sh file for the dlls that need to be copied into your project.
+See solution/deploy.sh file for the path to the dlls that need to be copied into your project.
+To use MinDI in non-Unity 3D project you need the following dlls:
+* mindi.dll
+* mindi-interop.dll
+* minioc.dll
 **Don't use mindi-unity.dll if you use MinDI outside of Unity 3D.**

-Create / symlink the solution/output-dir and use **make deploy** to automatically update the dlls.
+Create / symlink the solution/output-dir and use *make deploy* to automatically update the dlls.

+To use inside of Unity3D, put the following dlls into Plugins/\* folder:
+* mindi.dll
+* mindi-interop.dll
+* minioc.dll
+* mindi-unity.dll

+Then, import **mindi-unity-package.unitypackage** into your project for the Unity 3D integration prefabs and scripts.

 ## Usage